-In another case, failure to insert the employer’s correct name meant that the employee faced very real difficulties when she tried to pursue a personal grievance against her employer because she was not able to say with any certainty who her employer was.
-However, in that case, no penalty was imposed because at that time there was no ability under statute to impose penalties.
+In another case, failure to insert the employer’s correct name meant that the employee faced genuine difficulties when she tried to pursue a personal grievance against her employer because she was not able to say with any certainty who her employer was.
+However, in that case, no penalty was imposed because, at that time, there was no ability under the statute to impose penalties.
 This state of affairs was changed in 2011 and enforcement powers of the labour inspectorate were significantly strengthened earlier this year.

 Failure to specify remuneration can also be problematic.
 In one case, the Employment Court had no hesitation in fixing the amount of remuneration to be paid.
 This approach is based on the quantum meruit principle which requires one party to pay another where there has been a promise to pay even though that promise has not been expressed in words and the amount of the payment has not been agreed.
 The Court reviewed relevant company documents and meeting minutes before concluding that $5,000 per month would amount to reasonable remuneration.

-Getting the basics right is essential for employers if they are to effectively manage their risks in hiring employees.
+Getting the basics right is essential for employers if they are to manage their risks in hiring employees effectively.
 Clarifying parties, the nature of the work, the amount of remuneration to be paid and ensuring that agreements are signed appear to be straightforward requirements.
 Yet, a recent media report suggested that more than 170,000 employees in New Zealand do not have written employment agreements.
 The number of employees without written agreements is highest in the farming, forestry and fishing sectors.
-In these industries, it is also on the cards that other risks such as health and safety are not being properly addressed.
+In these industries, it is also on the cards that other risks such as health and safety are not adequately addressed.